Polyethylene Glycol 3350 (MiraLAX®) for Dogs and Cats

 - Polyethylene glycol 3350 may interact with other medications.
 Consult with your veterinarian to determine if other drugs your pet is receiving could interact with Polyethylene glycol 3350.
 Such drugs include certain other laxatives and stool softeners.

-How Polyethylene Glycol 3350 is Supplied
+How Polyethylene Glycol 3350 Is Supplied

-Dosing Information of Polyethylene Glycol 3350 for Dogs and Cats
+Dosage of Miralax for Dogs and Cats

 - Medication should never be administered without first consulting your veterinarian.
+If you're concerned about costs related to medication, pet insurance may be able to help.
+Click here to learn more.

 - Small dogs – 1/8 to ¼ teaspoon every 12 hours (twice daily)